pebencze/kotlin-blackjack/README.md

 - feature: add multiple card decks instead of a single one to draw from as in real multiplayer blackjack so that cards do not run out for max 7 players

 - test what happens when all cards pulled
+- fix: Enter the names of the players (comma-separated): a,b     c, d
+    Name must contain only letters
+-